How to Use the START/STOPP Criteria for Medication Reconciliation and Deprescribing in Hospice Care: 10 Case Studies

 Levodopa/carbidopaNo specific criteriaAppropriateDopamine precursors are indicated for motor symptoms in Parkinson’s disease

-PramipexoleSTOPP: Dopamine agonists with history of or confusionPIMPramipexole may cause hallucinations, confusion, impulse control disorders, and orthostatic hypotension in older patients with psychosis
+PramipexoleSTOPP: Dopamine agonists with history of hallucinations or confusionPIMPramipexole may cause hallucinations, confusion, impulse control disorders, and orthostatic hypotension in older patients with psychosis

 AmantadineSTOPP: Amantadine with history of seizures or heart failurePIMAmantadine may cause seizures, cardiac arrhythmias, peripheral edema, and anticholinergic effects in older patients with neurological or cardiac risk factors